Al-Khisas

 Al-Khisas (الخصاص), also known as Khisas or Khissas, was a Palestinian Arab village in the Safad Subdistrict in Mandatory Palestine.
 It was located 31 km northeast of Safed on a natural terrace about 100 m wide that formed when Lake al-Hula receded.
 To the west of the village was a valley known as Wadi al-Hasibani through which ran the Hasbani River.

 During the 1948 Palestine war, and as part of the Nakba, the village was attacked by the Palmach in a punitive raid and 10-15 of its residents were massacred.
 The village was subsequently depopulated and destroyed by Israeli forces.
-Today the Israeli kibbutz of HaGoshrim exists on the villages former lands.
+Today the Israeli kibbutz of HaGoshrim exists on the village's former lands.

 History

 The Arab geographer Yaqut al-Hamawi described al-Khisas as falling within the administrative jurisdiction of Banias in Syria.

 Ottoman era

 Evidence of the long history of habitation in the village includes the nearby shrine of a local sage known as al-Shaykh 'Ali and the presence of rock-hewn tombs.
 Under the Ottoman Empire, al-Khisas was administered as part of a sanjak in the vilayet of Damascus, and was later redesignated a part the vilayet of Sidon (renamed the vilayet of Beirut).